tc39/notes/es8/2017-03/mar-22.md

 DH: Have you worked with HR departments?

-DT: Obviously you can escalate to Istvan, but formally that's the primary thing for chair: moderating discussion.
+DT: Obviously you can escalate to István, but formally that's the primary thing for chair: moderating discussion.

 MS: It doesn't sound like we're going to be able to reach consensus on the "remedial" part of this document, but not the enforcement.